 Skyscanner is probably my favorite site to use to find cheap flights.
 You can type in your departure airport and choose the “everywhere” option to find flights to anywhere!
 There is also a “map” feature that is especially helpful to get you in the general area of your destination.
 Or if you don’t have a destination it can help you find one.

 If you can’t spend hours on the computer searching for the cheapest fares, Skyscanner has a “price alert” tool.
 It will notify you when the price has changed on a certain flight.
 That way you can know if you should buy or wait out a surge.
+In addition to the “price alert” tool, Skyscanner has recently launched this handy little widget below that will show you the best time to book flights for certain locations.
+As a Skyscanner contributor, I’m able to give you this tool right here on my website.
+Skyscanner is still working on expanding its list of cities but this is extremely helpful for informing travelers when they should book!

 Sometimes, airlines screw up.
 They may accidentally release a flight at an AMAZING deal (i.e. LAX -> Rome for $100 round trip).
 Travel Pirates sends you an alert for these “error fares” so that you can book the incredible deal.
 Airlines will frequently honor the “error fares” and Travel Pirates ensures that you are the first to find out about them.